Kalirad/cost_of_plasticity/README.md

 + digital_worm.py: The model written in Python 3.7.

-+ main_figs_model.ipynb: The code with instructions to generate the main modeling figures (fig 4b-4c, 4e-4f, and fig 5).
++ main_figs_model.ipynb: The code with instructions to generate the main modeling figures.

-+ main_figs_exp.ipynb: The code with instructions to generate the main experimental figures (fig 2-3), including the Bayesian statistical analyses associated with these figures.
++ main_figs_exp.ipynb: The code with instructions to generate the main experimental figures, including the Bayesian statistical analyses associated with these figures.

-+ raw_data.zip: The raw data required to generate main figures.
++ raw_data.zip: The raw data required to generate main and supp figures.

 + supp_figs.ipynb